SumiSastri/dev-blogs/docs/programming-database-design/part4-ERDs-establishing-entity-relationships.md

 layout: default
 parent: Database design
 nav_order: 17
-title: Understanding relationships between entities in conceptual ERDs
+title: Understanding entity relationships in conceptual ERDs
 last_updated: Jan 2026
 ---

-# Understanding relationships between entities in conceptual ERDs
+# Understanding entity relationships in conceptual ERDs

 A conceptual ERD models the  business objects that should exist in a system and the relationships between them.
 It is an overview of teh system by defining what entities exist, not which tables.
 The relationships between entities are deemed as important and are mapped out with their multiplicities.